Workday/canvas-kit/modules/popup/react/README.md

 one passed to `usePopupStack` or the `Popper` component since `Popper` uses `usePopupStack` internally.

-This should be used stacked UI elements that are dismissible like Tooltips, Modals, non-modal dialogs, dropdown menus, etc.
+This should be used with stacked UI elements that are dismissible like Tooltips, Modals, non-modal dialogs, dropdown menus, etc.

 `returnFocusRef` is an optional prop that returns focus to a specific element on escape.
 This is